After a diagnosis of bowel cancer

 Chemotherapy uses anti-cancer drugs to help destroy cancer cells that may have spread to other areas of your body,but cannot be detected.
 Chemotherapy after surgery can be an effective treatment to reduce the chance of the cancer coming back.
 Some chemotherapy drugs come in tablet form, others are inject through a vein in the arm or hand.

 Radiation therapy (also called radiotherapy) uses x-rays to destroy cancer cells.
 It is commonly used prior to surgery for cancer in the rectum to reduce the cancer size to make surgery easier.
 It is also used to decrease the chance of cancer returning at the site.
 Timing of treatment is different for each individual.

 Chemotherapy may be used in addition to radiation therapy.

 What about my physical and emotional wellness?

 Eating a healthy diet including a variety of foods will ensure you have what your body needs to cope with treatment and recovery.
-If you need a permanent colostomy, you will have to make significant changes to your diet.
 Be sure to discuss your diet with your dietician and doctor.
-Regular physical activity can improve your cancer recovery and reduce side-effects such as fatigue.
+If you need a permanent stoma, you may need to adjust your diet in the first few weeks.
+Your doctor or your stoma therapy nurse can advise you.

 Talk to your physiotherapist or exercise physiologist and doctor.